It's summer time here in Perth and with that comes the added stress to those who suffer from excessive sweating.

 What does the procedure involve?

-Prior to performing the procedure I will perform a consultation to determine the exact area where the excessive sweating occurs.
+Prior to performing the procedure, our cosmetic nurses or doctors, will perform a consultation and examination to determine the exact area where the excessive sweating occurs.
 This is done by using iodine and starch powder which marks out the exact location of the sweat glands.
-Have a look at the photos below - it all looks a bit messy but it enables the precise injection of the product to ensure the best result from treatment.
+It can sometimes be a bit messy but it enables the precise injection of the product to ensure the best result from treatment.
+Alternatively we can examine the skin and often find the exact area where the excessive sweating is occurring.

 How long will the results last?